nguyenkevins/selenium_yfinance/README.md

 ### In-Progress: Handshake Failure, Market Cap, PE Ratio, Dividend, and Ex-Dividend Function

 ## Summary
-A python API that allow user to use the functions and apply it to their own code.
-With the carefully placed designs and efficient coding, the API maximizes simplicity for ease of use.
+A python module that allow user to use the functions and apply it to their own code.
+With the carefully placed designs and efficient coding, the python module maximizes simplicity for ease of use.

 ## Function Example
 ```python